The Scary Door

 It was about a twenty-five minute drive and I prayed all the way there.
 'Lord I can't do this without You, please help me!'
 I thought 'I am going to look like a fool.
 What am I doing!
 Turn around!'
 Then I quoted Moses: 'If Your presence does not go with me, don't send me up from here' (Exodus 33:15).
 All the while, He was quiet while I wrestled with the fear inside myself.

 I arrived at their office and met the owner.
 He showed me the computer that was broken and we walked around the office and finally stopped at a filing cabinet to talk.
-I was already out of ideas, my heart was racing, and I was ready to tell him 'I can't help you' when a flashing box on top of the filing cabinet I was standing by caught my attention.
+I was already out of ideas, my heart was racing, and I was ready to tell him 'I don't think I can help you' when a flashing box on top of the filing cabinet I was standing by caught my attention.
 As the manager talked on, I rested my hand on top of the flashing box, and another light came on.
 When I picked up my hand, the light went out.

 After closer inspection, I found that a wire had worked itself loose on the back of the hub.
 That was the entire problem.
 I fixed the network cable, the computer came back online, and they thought that I was a genius.
 They became a regular client for the next seventeen years.
-Things like that began to happen every day.
+Then things like that began to happen every day.

-That was a long time ago and today networks are everywhere.
+That was a long time ago and today computer networks are everywhere.
 All of this is now common knowledge, but at that time I had never seen a network hub or network cable or even read about one in my life.
 Yet, I had the Holy Spirit within me and that is all that it took.
 'I can do all things through Christ who strengthens me' (Philippians 4:13).
 That literally means all things that He gives you to do.

 God does not call the equipped.
 He equips the called and He will provide all that they need to do what He gives them to do.
 Like David, if you will step out when He calls you to do something, He will back you up, and the giant will go down.
 The water became solid when Peter stepped out on it, but when he was overcome with fear, he began to sink.
 Fear is the guardian that you must face in order to get the treasure waiting behind it.
 Prayer: Heavenly Father I thank You for bringing me this far and I am excited at what you are doing on the earth.
-Make me a part of it!
+Please make me a part of it!
 Use me Lord.
 Speak to me and through me.
 Put me where I need to be, in the name of Jesus Christ I pray.

 Read more at: www.refreshinghope.org